Rate optimal multiple testing procedure in high-dimensional regression: Introduction

-This goal is known as the ``selection consistency'' or ``oracle property" in the variable selection literature, and requires the signals are sufficiently strong.
+This goal is known as the ``selection consistency'' or ``oracle property'' in the variable selection literature, and requires the signals are sufficiently strong.
 See, e.g., \cite{Fan:Li:2001}, \cite{Zhao:Yu:2006}, \cite{Meinshausen:Buhlmann:2006}, \cite{Meinshausen:Buhlmann:2010}, and \cite{Zou:2006}.

-However, in many modern applications(e.g., genomics), a large $p$ means that signals are sparse or rare, and a small $n$ usually means signals are weak.
-In the regime of rare and weak signals, which is the primary interest of this article, the conditions required for the selection consistency are, unfortunately, too strong to be true \citep{Ji:Jin:2012, Zhang:Zhang:2014}.
-Therefore, it is scientifically more relevant to allow a certain number of false positives as long as a chosen type I error rate can be controlled at a pre-designated level \citep{Jin:2012}.
-Such error rates include, but are not limited to, family wise error rate (\textsc{fwer}, \cite{Meinshausen:Buhlmann:2010} ), false discovery rate (\fdrend, \cite{Benjamini:Hochberg:1995}, \cite{Benjamini:Yekutieli:2001}), marginal false discovery rate (\mfdrend, \cite{Genovese:Wasserman:2002}, \cite{Genovese:Wasserman:2004}), Bayesian false discovery rate (\textsc{bfdr}, \cite{Sarkar:Zhou:2008}), and many others.
-See Table \ref{def:error:rate} for the detailed definition.
-However, how to control these error rates remains very challenging, especially for high dimensional regression.
+However, in many modern applications, a large $p$ usually means that signals are rare, and a small $n$ usually means that the signals are weak.
+Under the regime of rare and weak signals, the conditions required for the selection consistency are, unfortunately, too strong to be true \citep{Ji:Jin:2012, Zhang:Zhang:2014}.
+Therefore, it is scientifically more relevant to allow a certain number of false positives as long as a chosen type I error rate can be controlled at a given level.
+Such error rates include, but are not limited to, false discovery rate (\fdrend, \cite{Benjamini:Hochberg:1995}, \cite{Benjamini:Yekutieli:2001}), marginal false discovery rate (\mfdrend, \cite{Genovese:Wasserman:2002}, \cite{Genovese:Wasserman:2004}), and many others.